NicolasOmar/styling-practice/README.md

   - Learn how to create frames in an element with `outline` and `outline-offset`.
   - Learn to select specific elements using direct children (with `>`).
   - Learn how to use `perspective` and `backface-visibility` to include two or more sides of an element that are overlapping
+  - Learn how to apply a consistent styling in a span (for example) by using `box-decoration-break`
 - Bonus
   - Inclusion of libraries for code formatting and linting ([prettier](https://github.com/prettier/prettier) and [stylelint](https://github.com/stylelint/stylelint)).
   - Inclusion of libraries for code review based on git-hooks ([lint-staged](https://github.com/lint-staged/lint-staged) and [husky](https://github.com/typicode/husky)).